 Can you freeze coconut milk?
-Yes you can!
-Let me show you how to freeze coconut milk in a tin can, as well as the fresh stuff.
+Yes, you can!
+Let me show you how to freeze coconut milk in a tin can, as well as the fresh stuff from the carton,

-Well, for a start, food waste is a huge issue.
+Environmentally, food waste is a huge issue.
 In fact, food production is one of the biggest contributors to climate change.
-So much so, that about one-third of greenhouse emissions globally come from agriculture.
+So much so, that horrifyingly about one-third of greenhouse emissions globally come from agriculture alone.

-I’m of the firm belief that when it comes to food waste, every little action we can do to reduce food waste helps reduce greenhouse gas emissions, so that’s why small steps, like using your freezer to help eliminate food waste is a great step forward.
-Therefore, let me show you how to freeze coconut milk.
+I’m of the firm belief that when it comes to food waste, every little action we can do to reduce food waste helps reduce greenhouse gas emissions.

 What to do?
-Freeze your leftover coconut milk!
-Yes, you can do that – here’s how!
+Well, I recently learned that you can in fact freeze your leftover coconut milk!
+Yes, you can do that – here’s the full how-to!

 How To Freeze Canned Coconut Milk